corning-incorporated/citam/README.md

 $citam -h
 ```

- > Note: In case matplotlib gives an error, please try uninstalling and reinstalling as follow:
+ > Note: In case matplotlib gives an error, these steps have been found to solve the problem:
 ```
    $pip uninstall matplotlib  # uninstall the package

    $pip install matplotlib   # reinstall it
 ```
-   For details on how to add your facilities and run simulations, go to the [getting started](#getting-started) section and consult the documentation.
+   For a walkthrough example of how to add your facilities and run simulations, go to the [getting started](#getting-started) section and consult the documentation.

 ### Using Anaconda